d3i-infra/mono/README.md

 The changes with the upstream are:

-- no footer
+- No footer
-- no brand logo
+- No brand logo
+- Changed the `GoogleSignIn` module.
+Google sign in is not used anymore.
+Pressign sign in, will sign you in with a default hardcoded account.
+See `google_sign_in.ex` and `./google_sign_in/plug.ex`.

 # Eyra Mono